WSF-Team/WSF/README.md

 You can view the privacy report [here](https://nch.pl/s/rKBAY59pNcX5bpJ/download?path=%2F&files=maDNS%20Config%20Profile%20Privacy%20Report.pdf&downloadStartSecret=5en4k2r6yuv).

-If you still have privacy concerns about the madNS Config Profile, make an issue on github with your email and i'll send you a viewing invite so you can see for yourself.
+If you still have privacy concerns about the madNS Config Profile, make an issue on github with your email and I'll send you a viewing invite so you can see for yourself.

 If you still have privacy concerns, use the WSF Config Profile, it uses a native iOS Configuration Profile method to redirect Apple Certificate Servers to https://localhost.direct, which is your own local network.